priyakrishnan-de/data-eng/README.md

 Serverless VPC network was updated with unallocated subnetwork (10.x.x.x) from which IP's will be allocated.

-Cloud Run function was also attached to the same netwrok "default" as Cloud SQL.
+Cloud Run function was also attached to the same network "default" as Cloud SQL.

 This connector name needs to be provided in run time whle executing the python file.